 “How do you know I’m not?” she countered, now scrutinizing the cutlery.
 “For all you know I might be in the Secret Service.”

 “Which would mean that’s not a real watch.”

 “Well spotted, my friend.
 This gizmo’s actually a teeny, tiny voting machine.”

 “Hey, you said Melania.
 I thought spies used code names while working in the field.”

 “She goes by Lady Penelope because she starts every day with a bowl of Ferrero Roche cereal.
 Pure class.”

 “The Mean Tangerine.
 He lets me pick them.”

 “Stay low and move fast.
-Oh, and stop chatting to strangers; it unnerves them,” she chided, glancing around.
+Oh, and stop chatting to strangers; it unnerves them,” Laverne chided.
 “Have you seen a waiter anywhere?”